stracquadaniolab/cookiecutter-workflow-nf/readme.md

 ## Continuous integration

-Each pipeline comes with a pre-configured GitHub workflow to automatically test the code and build a Docker image; the workflow is stored in `.github/workflows/ci.yml`.
-Please note that a Docker image is only released when you push a tag.
+Each pipeline comes with a pre-configured GitHub workflow (`.github/workflows/ci.yml`) to automatically test the workflow for logical
+correctnes: this means that each process should have a `stub` directive.

 ## Documentation

 Each workflow must have an updated `readme.md` file, describing: